 Dr. Petter’s scholarly interests and publications include ethnicity in ancient Israel, early Israel in Transjordan, the doctrine of justification, Biblical Hebrew syntax and Hebrew exegesis.
 In addition, he directs the Study Seminar to Israel-Jordan, an in-depth immersion to “3-D Exegesis” by examining the history, archaeology and landscape of the lands of the Bible in situ.
 His most recent academic blog posts include Bible and Interpretation and The Ancient Near East Today.

 - The Restoration of Zion: The Isaianic background to the Pauline doctrine of Justification

 - Beyond the Complementarian/Egalitarian debate: the Patrimonial Blessing of Marriage and Ministry Together (with Dr. Donna Petter)

 - The Basics of Biblical Hebrew Exegesis (with Dr. Donna Petter)

 Dr. Petter and his wife, Donna, also a professor at Gordon-Conwell, have a son, Marcus, and live in Hamilton, MA.
 Both ordained, they have served in various capacities in local churches including most recently as members of the leadership team that planted North Point Presbyterian Church (EPC) in Peabody, MA, and as Pastoral Associates at Trinitarian Congregational Church in Wayland, MA.
-They now worship at the First Congregational Church of Boxford, MA in which Dr. Petter has been positioned as Pastoral Associate.
 As they near the 30-year mark of ministering together, their passion has always been to disciple people through the Word of God within the context of the seminary, the local church and on the mission field.